-Oriental dance aka “belly dance” or “Raqs Sharki” in Arabic, is considered one of the oldest dance forms on Earth, but no one knows for sure where it came from.
+Oriental dance aka “belly dance” or “Raqs Sharqi” in Arabic, is considered one of the oldest dance forms on Earth, but no one knows for sure where it came from.
 Over the last few decades, archaeological, societal, and cultural discoveries, regarding the Middle East, dance historians have more information resources concerning the dance’s origins more than ever before.

 Currently, there are two “historical” schools of thought about where the dance may have originated.
-The first proposes that the dance may have started in religious dance rituals and practices of primitive cultures in the Middle East or as far east as modern day India, particularly Goddess worship.
+The first proposes that the dance may have started in religious dance rituals and practices of primitive cultures in the Middle East or as far east as modern-day India, particularly Goddess worship.
 We know that most cultures of the past had practiced traditional dances, religious and otherwise, in just about every aspect of their life.
-However, no evidence exists today suggests belly dance was specifically related to any religious practice.
+However, no evidence exists today that suggests belly dance was specifically related to any religious practice.

-The second school of thought suggests that belly dance could have acted as a birth preparation and birthing aid practice.
+The second school of thought suggests that belly dance could have acted as birth preparation and birthing aid practice.
 It is said, the other women of the household would demonstrate to the pregnant woman how to move her stomach to relieve labor pain and hasten the arrival of her baby.
-Many say this practice, may be the origin of common belly dance abdominal movements, such as the undulation and tummy flutter.
+Many say this practice, maybe the origin of common belly dance abdominal movements, such as the undulation and tummy flutter.
 This birthing ritual is still practiced in many parts of Northern Africa and the Middle East today.

 Myths about Belly Dance

 As a result, the West has been greatly influenced by these images – even today.
-One common myth originating from Orientalism proposes that women in harems would vie for the affection of the Sultan by dancing for him or that harem women would lie around all day half-naked dreaming up ways to please their man while hand feeding him grapes.
+One common myth originating from Orientalism proposes that women in harems would vie for the affection of the Sultan by dancing for him or that harem women would lie around all day half-naked dreaming up ways to please their man while hand-feeding him grapes.
 Sadly, these types of myths have perpetuated much misinformation about what belly dance actually is.
 For centuries, the harem (root word means “forbidden”) was simply the section of the home where all the women (and usually children) of the household reside and do their normal daily activities.

 Another myth claims that belly dance is for women only or that men should not or do not belly dance, but in the Middle East, belly dance is a basic part of their dance movement vocabulary and is a part of everyday life for everyone: women, men, and children.
-Belly dance to the typical Egyptian is the equivalent to how the typical American may dance in a club or at a party.
-This is just the way they dance – the way ALL people dance there, at parties, clubs, weddings, gatherings, etc. Over there, elements of the dance are done by the average person, all genders and all age groups, though men typically have a different carriage and way of moving when they belly dance compared to the more feminine way a women would execute the moves.
+Belly dance to the typical Egyptian is the equivalent of how the typical American may dance in a club or at a party.
+This is just the way they dance – the way ALL people dance there, at parties, clubs, weddings, gatherings, etc. Over there, elements of the dance are done by the average person, all genders, and all age groups, though men typically have a different carriage and way of moving when they belly dance compared to the more feminine way women would execute the moves.
 Of course, the oriental dance performed by common folk is very different from the highly stylized and refined version(s) that “belly dance performers” do all over the world, but the basic movements are still apparent.

 Do note, however, that belly dance performance is considered a woman’s performance art in the Middle East.
-Men are less encouraged, to choose belly dance as an occupation, though its acceptable to dance in certain celebratory situations.
+Men are less encouraged, to choose belly dance as an occupation, though it’s acceptable to dance in certain celebratory situations.
 Folk dancing, like Saidi or Nubian, styles are considered more acceptable forms of occupation for male dancers, than belly dance.
 But there are male dancers who have made themselves big Oriental dance stars, despite social pressures.

 Belly Dance Comes to America